aws/aws-xray-sdk-go/README.md

 For Lambda support use version v1.0.0-rc.1 and higher
 ```

-Regarding Lambda integration, lambda will be responsible for generating segments for customers and send them.
-AWS X-Ray Go SDK will make sure there will be a FacadeSegment inside lambda context so that customers are able to instrument their application successfully for subsegments generation case which including `Capture`, `HTTP Client`, `AWS`, `SQL` and `Custom Subsegments` usage.
+Regarding Lambda integration, lambda will be responsible for generating segments for customers and send them to X-Ray service.
+AWS X-Ray Go SDK will make sure there will be a FacadeSegment inside lambda context so that customers are able to instrument their application successfully for subsegments generation case which includes `Capture`, `HTTP Client`, `AWS`, `SQL` and `Custom Subsegments` usage.

 Any operations regarding segment is not supported when using Lambda function.
 ```go